Resources

 Development Prize: An opportunity to get insight from Daniel Perry at Buchwald

-Industry Jury: Including execs from Zero Gravity Management, Pride of Gypsies, and pros behind great franchises like STAR WARS and X-MEN.
+Industry Jury: Including execs from Zero Gravity Management, ACE Content, and pros behind great franchises like STAR WARS and X-MEN.

 Prizes: Designed to jump start your career